So, instead of speaking to him in ‘featurese’ deploy ‘benefitan’.

 Speak benefitan not featurese

-Our internet speeds being 5mbps is a feature of the service.
-That, “You can download a typical movie in less than five minutes with our internet speeds,” is the benefit and is what the buyer understands (and buys).
-And the seller should, well, sell.
 When the bank chooses to waive joining fees for its credit card, the seller would be ill-advised to excitedly repeat this ‘breaking news’ to the buyer.
 Instead, speaking ‘benefitan’ he should intrigue the buyer with, “Excuse me Sir.
 Do you know the bank is giving away credit cards for free?”

 Benefitan has dialects

-In ‘featurese’ the flash disk is 4GB- in ‘benefitan’ it can hold 1,000 songs or fifty movies or whatever it is the buyer seeks.
-And that is the point- for maximum effect and acceleration to the close the benefits are best skewed to the buyer’s need.
 Hence the leather sandal carved by hand and with an African design on it can mean different things to different buyers.
 To the mzungu tourist, the seller at a stall (as I once evidenced) could explain how painstakingly the sandals were crafted.
-How they give the tourist a local look, especially when he dons them with this kitenge as it is what Africans used to wear.
+How they give the tourist a local look, especially when he dons them with “this kitenge” as it is what Africans wear.
 And how another pair would make a superb gift for a friend.
-By speaking ‘‘benefitan’’ he makes two extra sales.
-But that’s half the story.

 To another (Kenyan) buyer, he got him to choose a pair by simply stating, “This one suits you because it rhymes the complexion of your skin.”
-Nothing to him about art, history or memorabilia-just looks.
+Nothing to him about art, history or memorabilia -j ust looks.

 Sell what it does, not what it is.
 That the lift opens from both sides is ‘featurese’.
-For regular readers of this column, what do you suppose the ‘benefitan’ equivalent is?
+For regular readers of this blog, what do you suppose the ‘benefitan’ equivalent is?
 Read this to find out

 Check out our short courses and other services here.
 If you would like to have your sales team sell more, we can help.
 In order for us to do so we propose a free consultation meeting or a call.
 If in agreement please complete the form below and we will get in touch after receiving your details, none of which will be public.
 Thank you.